 The Hotel, College Park, MD, USA

-NASA’s Carbon Cycle & Ecosystems (CC&E) focus area will be hosting the next Joint Science Workshop (JSW) on May 8-12, 2023 at The Hotel in College Park, MD.
+NASA’s Carbon Cycle & Ecosystems (CC&E) focus area hosted the Joint Science Workshop (JSW) on May 8-12, 2023 at The Hotel in College Park, MD.

-The first two days (May 8-9) will be LCLUC meeting with an emphasis on the early career scientists’ projects.
-Next two days will be joint meeting with other NASA Earth Science programs of the Carbon Cycle and Ecosystems Focus Area at plenary sessions .
+The first two days (May 8-9) were LCLUC meeting with an emphasis on the early career scientists’ projects.
+Next two days were joint meeting with other NASA Earth Science programs of the Carbon Cycle and Ecosystems Focus Area at plenary sessions .

 - Future Research Directions

 - Climate Change Impacts

 Individual program team meetings were held on Monday, Tuesday, and Friday, with the Joint Science Workshop general sessions occurred on Wednesday and Thursday.
 View the at-a-glance agenda here.

 Who can attend:

 Principal investigators, co-investigators, collaborators, stakeholders, and students funded through NASA's Carbon Cycle and Ecosystems focus area programs are welcome to attend, as well as those from the Ecological Forecasting program and Marine Biodiversity Observation Network (MBON).
 Meeting registration will open closer to the meeting dates; however, NASA Civil Servants and Contractors may register in NCTS now (#45747-23).
 JPL employees should register using the UFO conference travel website.